jb0hn/ps-prototype/README.md

-APP FOR LEGACY PURPOUSE ONLY — NO LONGER MAINTAINED
+REPOSITORY FOR LEGACY PURPOUSE ONLY — NO LONGER MAINTAINED

-App was developed in January 2019 for the purpose of school project (back then I didn't know about the great wireframing tools like Adobe XD, so I just learned fundamentals of Anuglar in a week and then switched to Ionic 3 to build the prototype in the next one).
+App was developed in January 2019 for the purpose of the class project (back then I didn't know about the great wireframing tools like Adobe XD, so I just learned fundamentals of Anuglar in a week and then switched to Ionic 3 to build the prototype in the next one).
 It was connected with Firebase Console to send/receive notifications.

+Original and possibly still working (build in January 2019) APK is located in `ps-prototype-apk.zip`

 Some screenshots from the working build:
 ![Alt text](./photos/LoginPage.png "Login Page")